grubaughlab/nextstrain_course/README.md

 ### 1. For windows users

 Native Linux and Mac Users are all set, and can move on to step #2.
 Windows users, however, must install a Linux subsystem before being able to install nextstrain.
-Access [this link](https://nextstrain.org/docs/getting-started/windows-help) for a step-by-step guide about how to [setup Linux on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (please choose 'Ubuntu 18.04 LTS'), and how to launch Linux and [create a user account and password](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) on command line.
+Visit [this website](https://nextstrain.org/docs/getting-started/windows-help) and follow its step-by-step guide about how to [setup Linux on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (please choose 'Ubuntu 18.04 LTS'), and how to launch Linux and [create a user account and password](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) on command line.

 ### 2. Learning basic UNIX commands